Gabriel-Marino/marino-ic21-rps/README.md

 differes from the boundary conditions to the domains ones models; these name are based in the expected result for each one, where spirals models generate spirals and domains generates clusters of each specie.

-What differs from each boundary condition is, in the Spiral ones each specie cannot predate they predator, but in Domain they can.
+What differs from each boundary condition is, in the Spiral ones each species cannot predate they predator, but in Domain they can.

 # About